spessasus/spessasynth_core/docs/extra/midi-implementation.md

 Bank LSB and MSB are processed.
 MSB can be used to turn a channel into a drum channel.
-Drums will be selected according to the [XG Validity](../spessa-synth-processor/midi-patch.md#xg-validity)
+Drums will be selected according to the [XG Validity Test](../spessa-synth-processor/midi-patch.md#xg-validity-test)

 #### XG